SharePoint/sp-dev-docs/docs/spfx/css-recommendations.md

 }
 ```

-After transpilation, the generated CSS file will look similar to:
+After transpilation, the generated CSS file looks similar to:

 ```css
 .todoList_3e9d35f0 a {